Ancient Roman sarcophagi: Various Shapes of Dionysian Sarcophagi

-Most Roman sarcophagi are rectangular in shape, and as such, as a god known for ignoring conventions in his mythology, Dionysian sarcophagi sometimes fittingly go against even this most basic convention of the art.
+Most Roman sarcophagi are rectangular in shape, and as such, as a deity known for ignoring conventions in his mythology, Dionysian sarcophagi sometimes fittingly go against even this most basic convention of the art.
 Sarcophagi with Dionysian imagery often feature ends that are curved and rounded off, rather than squared off.
 Sarcophagi with this shape are called lenos Sarcophagi, named after Greek and Roman term for a wine vat, i.e., the tub in which grapes were crushed and fermented during the process of creating wine.
 This lends to the metaphorical connection ripening of the body of the deceased as it decomposes and the fermenting of the grapes as they begin to form wine.
 This type of shape is also used to represent the passage of time, the rounded edge allowing for the imagery of unending cycles that cannot easily be represented across the corners of a traditional sarcophagus.
 Several of the sarcophagi with Dionysian imagery shown in this section are of lenos shape.